beste-oztop/ec523-project/README.md

 ## Benchmark Applications
 The benchmark applications selected for this project are:

+-Classic Control Environments
+  - The classic control environments are classic tasks that can be solved by simpler methods.
+  - The simplicity helps us to compare and analyze various architectures with less resource and time.
 - Atari Games
   - The Atari environment provides a suite of classic Atari 2600 games as benchmark environments for reinforcement learning.
   - These games provide diverse challenges and require agents to learn complex strategies from pixel inputs.